REX388/IDS_Project/README.md

 - FileNotFoundError when loading `classical/logistic_model.joblib` — ensure you have run `all.py` and that the `classical` directory exists and contains the expected `.joblib` files.
 - If running from a different working directory, set `base_dir = os.path.dirname(os.path.abspath(__file__))` and use `os.path.join(base_dir, ...)` to reliably construct paths.
 The scripts in this repo use that approach.

-## Citations
 Please keep any original dataset or literature citations that may accompany the dataset or assignment materials.
 (This README does not remove any in-repo citations.)

-## Contact / Notes
-If you want, I can also:
-- Add a `requirements.lock` or `pip freeze` output.
-- Convert the training script to accept CLI args for dataset paths and output directory.
-- Add unit tests or a small demo runner that trains and then runs the real-time simulation automatically.